I seriously underestimated the Everest Base Camp trek difficulty.

 If there’s something you can take to make your Everest Base Camp trek easier, would you do it?

 After all, the medication can reduce headaches and assist with breathing.

 But there are also a few side effects to take into consideration.

-These include numbness, a tingling sensation in your hands, feet and lips, sleeplessness and vomiting.
-These too are the symptoms of AMS and so knowing which is which, can be hard to distinguish.
+These include numbness, a tingling sensation in your hands, feet, and lips, sleeplessness, and vomiting.
+These are also the symptoms of AMS, so knowing which is which can be hard to distinguish.

 I was confident that if I followed the right acclimatization schedule, my body would adjust naturally.